mharoon2595/Books4All/README.md

 ## Features

+- **Fully responsive**: The website is designed to be fully responsive to ensure functionality across a variety of devices.
 - **State Management**: The application utilizes **Redux Toolkit** for efficient and scalable global state management.
 - **Debounced Search Bar**: Applied debouncing for limiting the load on the server.
 - **Responsive Styling**: Designed with **Tailwind CSS**, ensuring a sleek, modern, and responsive user interface.